“If you seek peace, be still. If you seek wisdom, be silent.

-After studying with Terri-Lynn McFadyen (Pilates), Dr Jacqueline Koay (Yoga), Sabrina Abed (Reiki II) and Nita Mocanu (Reiki III & IV), I acquired the certificates allowing me to teach Pilates, Hatha & Vinyasa Yoga, Prenatal and Postnatal Yoga, as well as practice & teach Reiki.
+After studying with Terri-Lynn McFadyen (Pilates), Dr Jacqueline Koay (Yoga), Sabrina Abed (Reiki II) and Nita Mocanu (Reiki III & IV which is the Master Level), I acquired the certificates allowing me to teach Pilates, Hatha & Vinyasa Yoga, Prenatal and Postnatal Yoga, as well as practice & teach Reiki.

 I have been highly inspired as well by Bernie Clark's teachings (yinyoga.com), Dr. Bernadette De Gasquet's (degasquet.com), and Ridha Lhiba's (wingchun.fr), among maybe others.
 I consider myself an eternal student as I am passionate about learning new things everyday.